cse110-sp24-team24/cse110-sp24-team24/README.md

 - Sofia Nguyen
 - Terence Tan

+# Sub-Team 2: API and Tagging System

+## Members

+- Harsh Gurnani
+- Sofia Nguyen
+- Terence Tan
+- Eugenie Ren

-## problem
+## Problem

 1. The tagging system from the first sprint, uses commas to seperate them

 ## Tagging system

-1. create a new function to add tags into a new <ul> tag made in index.html.
+1. Create a new function to add tags into a new tag made in index.html.
 2. have the tags be displayed in the editor, by showing it right between the content and the date box
 3. Store the saved tags into a JSON file, upon clicking the save button
 4. You are able to change the color of the tags(if you wish)